 ZLAP's Compliance function is underpinned by a Compliance Policy and a Compliance Plan.
-The compliance policy defines the responsibilities, competencies and reporting duties of the Compliance function.
+The compliance policy defines the roles, responsibilities, and reporting duties of the Compliance function.
 The compliance plan sets out the planned activities of the compliance function taking into account all relevant areas of the activities of ZLAP and their exposure to compliance risk.

-ZLAP's Compliance function provides policies and guidance, business advice, training and assurance of appropriate compliance controls within its mandate.
-The Compliance function also supports ZLAP's management in maintaining and promoting a culture of compliance and ethics consistent with Zurich Group's core values and code of conduct.
+ZLAP's Compliance function enables and supports the business to comply with rules, regulations and internal requirements by providing policies and guidance, business advice, training and assurance of appropriate compliance controls within its mandate.
+The Compliance function also supports ZLAP's management in maintaining and promoting a culture of compliance and ethics consistent with Zurich Group's Code of Conduct.

 Through a comprehensive program the Compliance function implements, embeds and monitors internal compliance with policies and guidance.
 As part of that program all employees receive regular training on compliance and ethics.
-Each year, all ZLAP employees confirm their understanding of and compliance with Zurich's code of conduct and relevant internal policies.
+Each year, all ZLAP employees confirm their understanding of and compliance with Zurich's Code of Conduct.

-The ZLAP Chief Compliance Officer facilitates and supports ZLAP in complying with all applicable regulatory and other compliance requirements.
+The ZLAP Chief Compliance Officer facilitates and supports ZLAP in complying with all applicable regulatory and other compliance requirements within the compliance remit.
 The Chief Compliance Officer is responsible for identifying, documenting, advising, communicating, monitoring and reporting compliance with regulatory requirements and/or changes in such requirements to the CEO, the Audit Committee and the RCC.